Please wait...

 2015-2016

 Hartmann acquires Sanovo Greenpack with four factories in Argentina and Brazil.
 The leader in the moulded fibre packaging sector in Brazil and Argentina, Sanovo Greenpack offers best in class, high quality moulded fibre egg packaging with a wide choice of cartons and trays.
 The company also offers a wide range of best-in-class, coloured fruit trays for apples, melons and other fruits.
+In 2016, construction of two new factories was completed – one in Argentina and the other in Brazil.

 2017